mickfuzz/dyne_docs/src/terminal/docs/25-making-your-own-interpreter.md

 you make it executable (**chmod +x example.bdc**) you can start bdc from the shell by typing **./example.bdc**.
-This has the same effect as typing **./bdc example.bdc**; in both cases the shell starts the bdc program and passes \"example.bdc\" as an argument.\
+This has the same effect as typing **./bdc example.bdc**; in both cases the shell starts the bdc program and passes "example.bdc" as an argument.\

     #!/tmp/bdc
     # Calculate sin(1.5+sqrt(3.14))*7.9